Sylvia Pankhurst: Break with Moscow

 When in July 1923 the CWP announced its campaign to build the AWRU, it was with the admission that they had no funds and very few people.
 It had managed to established just three branches outside London, in Sheffield, Plymouth and Portsmouth.
 Despite optimism concerning a rise in revolutionary sentiment, by the end of 1923 the CWP had dissolved.

 On 14 June 1924, Workers' Dreadnought itself ceased publication.
 This was not before raising the alarm at the triumph fascism in Italy, condemning the then-Communist condoned white labourism in South Africa's Rand Rebellion, and employing its first black correspondent, the Jamaican writer Claude McKay.
 With McKay, Pankhurst shared outrage at the Daily Herald's campaign against the French employment of black colonial troops in Germany.

+In Australia, and after a militant career with the WSPU, Pankhurst's younger sister, Adela Walsh, appeared to have moved in similar direction.
+Having organised during the war for the Women's Peace Army, in 1920 she became a founding member of the Communist Party of Australia.
+But following her own disillusionment with Leninist party politics, she was to move to the far right, becoming a leading figure in the Australia First Movement.

 Writer

-With her partner, the Italian libertarian socialist, Silvio Erasmus Corio, Pankhurst retired to a cottage in then rural Woodford Green, Essex (now in the London Borough of Redbridge).
+With her partner, the Italian libertarian socialist Silvio Erasmus Corio, Pankhurst retired to a cottage in then rural Woodford Green, Essex (now in the London Borough of Redbridge).

 While Corio ran a tearoom, Pankhurst researched and wrote an eclectic series of books: an anti-colonial historical-cultural treatise.
-India and the Earthly Paradise (1926); a promotion of the international auxiliary language Interlingua, Delphos, or the future of International Language (1928); Save the Mothers: A plea for measures to prevent the annual loss of about 3000 child-bearing mothers and 20,000 infant lives in England and Wales and a similar grievous wastage in other countries (1930); her largely autobiographical accounts,The Suffragette Movement (1931) and The Home Front (1932); and a biography of her mother, The Life of Emmeline Pankhurst (1935), who, since the birth of Pankhurst's son Richard in 1927, had broken off all contact.
+India and the Earthly Paradise (1926); a promotion of the international auxiliary language Latino sine flexione, Delphos, or the future of International Language (1928); Save the Mothers: A plea for measures to prevent the annual loss of about 3000 child-bearing mothers and 20,000 infant lives in England and Wales and a similar grievous wastage in other countries (1930); her largely autobiographical accounts, The Suffragette Movement (1931) and The Home Front (1932); and a biography of her mother, The Life of Emmeline Pankhurst (1935), who, since the birth of Pankhurst's son Richard in 1927, had broken off all contact.

-Anti-imperialist, anti-Fascist
+Anti-imperialism and anti-fascism

-While the Dreadnought did not have a consistent line on the 1916 Easter Rising in Dublin, an editorial written by Pankhurst began: "Justice can make but one reply to the Irish rebellion and that is the demand that Ireland should be allowed to govern itself".
-She put the Rising in the context of the resistance of Unionists to Irish Home Rule, and noted that it was they "who first armed".
-She lauded the rebels' "high ideals", not least their promise of equal opportunities and equal rights for all the citizens of the Republic.
+While the Dreadnought did not take a consistent line on the 1916 Easter Rising in Dublin, an editorial written by Pankhurst on the event stated in part that: "Justice can make but one reply to the Irish rebellion and that is the demand that Ireland should be allowed to govern itself".
+She placed the rising in the context of the limitations of the Irish Home Rule movement, and argued that "[everybody] knows it was the Carsonites who first armed".
+She claimed that the rebels were animated by "high ideals", and stated that the Dreadnought "[understands] why rebellion breaks out in Ireland and we share the sorrow of those who are weeping today for the rebels whom the government has shot."